The Best Gray Paint Colors With NO UNDERTONES

 - UNDERTONES: Light French Gray has a slight purple undertone

-Oh, I DO love Light French Gray.
-And while the lighter grays are definitely more popular, for those wanting a bit more depth and body on their walls, Light French Gray can be a STUNNING choice.
-It does favor a vague purple undertone.
-If you have north-facing light, you may see it swing a weee bit into a purple-blue undertone, whereas in south-facing or western light, it softens up REALLY nicely.
+I had mad love for Light French Gray.
+While the lighter grays are definitely more popular, Light French Gray can be a stunner for those wanting more depth and body on their walls.
+It does favor a vague purple undertone with a kind of stormy (not overly warm/not overly cold) undercurrent.
+If you have a north-facing light, you may see it swing a weeee bit into a purple-blue undertone, whereas in south-facing or western light, it softens up quite nicely.

 FULL Paint Color Review of Sherwin Williams Light French Gray